Caliper Basics

 A distinctive Caliper feature is the ability to enable performance measurements programmatically with the ConfigManager API.
 For example, we often let users activate performance measurements with a command-line argument.

-The ConfigManager API provides access to Caliper’s built-in measurement configurations (see More on configurations below).
+The ConfigManager API provides access to Caliper’s built-in measurement recipes (see More on configurations below).
 The ConfigManager interprets a short configuration string that can be hard-coded in the program or provided by the user in some form, e.g. as a command-line parameter or in the program’s configuration file.

 #include <caliper/cali.h>